History does not repeat as Wildcats edge Franklin Regional in two overtimes

 In a game that had callbacks to last year’s Greater Latrobe and Franklin Regional game, the Wildcats didn’t let history repeat itself Friday.

-It took four full quarters and two overtimes, but Greater Latrobe clinched the win on a five-yard run in the second overtime by Robby Fulton to edge the Panthers 36-33 in a nonconference contest.
+It took four full quarters and two overtimes, but Greater Latrobe clinched the win on a five-yard run in the second overtime by Robby Fulton.

 Fulton had four touchdowns on the night with over 250 yards rushing for the Wildcats.